MolotovCherry/mal-api-rs/README.md

 - user
 - forum

-The api is fully async, but has a blocking api for those who need sync.
+The api is fully async, but has a blocking api for those who need sync (use the `*_blocking` function variants instead).

 Please report bugs if you encounter any.